aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 === Simple Sentences

 A common example of a simple sentence in English is: "the quick brown fox jumps over the lazy dog".
-A simple sentence can contain: a subject ("the quick brown fox"), a verb ("jumps"), a direct object (none in this case, since "jump" is typically used as an intransitive verb), and any number of complements ("the lazy dog" could be considered as the "location" of the fox's jump).
+A simple sentence can contain: a subject ("the quick brown fox"), a verb ("jumps"), a direct object (none in this case, since "jump" is typically used as an intransitive verb), and any number of complements ("the lazy dog" could be considered the "location" of the fox's jump).

 === Complements & Grammatical Cases